 A product selling price is how much a customer pays for a product/service.
 Prices vary depending on how much customers are prepared to pay, the amount of money the seller is prepared to accept, and how competitive the price is when compared to other businesses.

 How to calculate the price of a product: Important pricing formulas

 To calculate your product selling price, use the formula:

 The cost price is the price a retailer paid for the product, while the profit margin is a percentage of the cost price.

-How to calculate average selling price
+How to calculate the average selling price

 Before calculating your selling price, it’s important to understand the average selling price of existing products already available in the market.

-Average selling price can be calculated using the formula:
+The average selling price can be calculated using the formula:

 How to calculate product selling price by unit

 If your business stocks up on inventory in bulk, it may be worth calculating your product selling price by unit.